Maurice Richards: Career Records

 Maurice Richards holds Salford's "Most Career Appearances" record with 498 appearances, as well as being the club's record try scorer and is one of the fewer than twenty Welshmen to have scored more than 200-tries in their rugby league career.

+Personal life

+Richards' grandfather, Edwin Rees, played professional football with Charlton Athletic and Bradford City in the 1920s.